lifeart/els-addon-typed-templates/README.md

 Try type `{{this.}}` or `{{@}}` inside component template.

+QA:

+	- Looks like it's not working.

+	- to get it woking you have to

+		1.) try autocomplete component (to collect registry) 2.) try autcomplete path `this.` or `@..`
+		3.) change document content

+	There is some issue (not really), addons don't have initializers (yet), and it start working once you explicitly invoke it.

+	You get validation for onDocumentChange method.
+But, before it, you have to have registry for all ember-app items (and that's why you need autocomplete some component first), get registry, register validator on path autocomplete, start validation on any change (whis is how it's initialized)

+	You have to do it once (per project start in vscode) and other document changes should be validated.

 ## Is it stable?

 * Sometimes it may crash your language server, don't worry.